Providers Offering Fixed Wireless Service

 Despite using different technologies, fixed wireless and satellite internet share some similarities.
 For example, both types of internet require line-of-sight and could be affected by weather conditions.

-Fixed wireless internet does offer higher speeds and lower latency, however it could be more expensive than satellite plans.
+Fixed wireless internet does offer higher speeds and lower latency, but it could be more expensive than satellite plans.
 Choosing between the two often comes down to availability, price, and desired speeds.

 Fixed wireless internet speeds are comparable to DSL with speeds averaging between 5-50 Mbps.
+That said, T-Mobile 5G Home Internet is upping that range with its 5G network, now available for residential homes.
 While DSL doesn’t require line-of-sight like fixed wireless does, optimum service requires customers to be relatively close to the provider’s offices.
 With that said, DSL does tend to be cheaper than fixed wireless.
 Speed and price are the main deciding factors when these two options are available.